Back-end Engineering Articles

 end

-So, every method inside Module1 and Module2 will be used inside the Person's class.
+So, every method inside Module1 and Module2 will be able for using inside the Person’s class.

 module System